ayushwing/spark-websocket-chat/README.md

 ## About

 Chat app created using the light-weight microservice framework "Spark Java".
-It internally uses Jetty server and it's WebSocket capability
+It internally uses Jetty and it's WebSocket capabilities.

 This application can support more than concurrent 500 users, with full privacy chatting experience (as we don't log or store any message :D)